 When an employee is forced to do a single task repeatedly, the precision of the outcomes is expected to take a hit.
 As the tasks are mundane, humans would not be able to give their 100% throughout the process.
 There is a window for distraction.

-Replacing such mundane tasks with automation can help reduce this window for error and focus on providing a high precision process.
+Replacing such mundane tasks with automation can help reduce this window for error and focus on providing a high-precision process.

-Digital transformation and BPA
+Digital Transformation and BPA

-Rapid digitalization has set favourable conditions for automation across industries.
+Rapid digitalization has set favorable conditions for automation across industries.
 The research found that the digitalization that happened in the past few months is far greater than the digitalization that has occurred in the past 5 years.

 This change in schematics has led to an increased dependency on the digital medium. digitalization has its own set of benefits like increasing the effectiveness of the operations through agility and diversity.
 It also builds up the business’s resilience as it keeps the entire operations afloat during sensitive times.